 The reasons why a person develops asthma are in most cases due to their personal environment and/or genetics.
 In addition to various triggers at work and at home, excessive hygiene can promote the development of asthma.
-A statistically significant connection also seems to exist between and the development of asthma in the child.
+A statistically significant connection also seems to exist between smoking during pregnancy and the development of asthma in the child.
 1.2

 What’s more, it has been shown that allergy and asthma sufferers are more common in some families due to genetic predispositions.
 Also anybody who already suffers from hay fever or neurodermatitis – both considered allergic illnesses – has a clearly increased probability of developing a form of asthma.

 Asthma is a very complex disease.
 Both the severity and the triggers can be very different.
 Extensive tests and examinations are therefore necessary to enable doctors to classify the disease individually from a medical point of view.

 In addition to a detailed discussion of the patient's medical history, the anamnesis, the diagnosis also includes a thorough physical examination.
 Listening to the lungs and tapping the chest are classic examination methods.
 With the help of the percussion sound, doctors can determine, for example, whether too much air remains in the lungs.

 There are also various lung function tests, chest x-rays, blood tests, and allergy tests.

 Common lung function tests for diagnosis and follow-up of asthma: